tmp64/BugfixedHL-Rebased/README.md

 *BugfixedHL-Rebased* is port of [Lev's BugfixedHL](https://github.com/LevShisterov/BugfixedHL) on new [Half-Life SDK](https://github.com/ValveSoftware/halflife).
-It features improved UI using VGUI2 library and refactored source code for better maintainablity.
+It features improved UI using VGUI2 library, Linux support and refactored source code for better maintainablity.

 Features